fosterrath-mila/ift6759/faq.md

 On reloading the JupyerHub root, you should now be able to see `ift6759-env` under *New* on the top right.

-## Can I install tensorflow (or other packages) directly in a JupyterHub notebook?
+## Can I install TensorFlow (or other packages) directly in a JupyterHub notebook?

 Yes, you can, even if you don't have a virtual environment set up.
 In a code cell, you only have to run:
 ```